Master of Arts in Anthropology

 - Research Anthropology

-Within each track, students select one of three possible emphases:
+Within each track, students select one of two possible emphases:

 - Sociocultural Anthropology

 Our graduate program has many faculty, across anthropology subfields, working in the area of medical anthropology.